Shola-Ayeotan/content-ops-starter/content/pages/projects.md

       type: TitleBlock
     subtitle: ''
     text: >

-      The projects featured here reflect my journey as a data scientist, demonstrating my ability to take on different challenges and deliver meaningful outcomes.
-From predictive modelling to data visualization, these projects show the range and progress of my skill development.
+      Each project featured here is a reflection of my journey as a data scientist, demonstrating my ability to take on different challenges and deliver meaningful outcomes.
+From predictive modelling to data visualization, these projects show the progress and range of my skill development.
     actions: []
     colors: bg-light-fg-dark
     styles: